qutheory/cloud-documentation/docs/advanced/general/using-private-git.md

 **Subject:** Add SSH Key: **[Organization name]**

-Attach the SSH key as a file to the Email.
+Attach the SSH private key as a file to the Email.

-If you don't have an SSH Key, you can see how to create a new one [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

-The file is usually located at `~/.ssh/id_rsa`.

 !!! info
     It's important that the key you send us, is the one you have setup at GitHub, BitBucket, GitLab etc.